Thanksgiving in Ireland is the time you start to reassess whether you want to make Dublin your permanent home.

 Most days, my sister and I are like stereotypical members of a Sean O’Casey-made family, falling into the category of, “they were poor but they were happy.”

-But every so often, especially on holidays like today, those three words slice through all the others, and dig deep: cut and run.
+But every so often, especially on holidays like Thanksgiving, those three words slice through all the others, and dig deep: cut and run.

 That’s the phrase G.W.
 Bush used to use when his opponents called for a withdrawal from Iraq.